 We’ll o’er the water, we’ll o’er the sea, We’ll o’er the water to Charlie; Come weal, come woe, we’ll gather and go, And live and die wi’ Charlie.

-Tour with historian Chris Anderson in Scotland exploring Bonnie Prince Charlie, the War of British Succession and the Jacobite Rising of 1745.
+This new Scotland Tour with our historian Chris Anderson explores Bonnie Prince Charlie, the War of British Succession and the Jacobite Rising of 1745.

 The history of Scotland can be looked at as a serial fight for independence.
 The author Sir Walter Scott is quoted as saying, “Where is the coward that would not dare to fight for such a land as Scotland?”
 By 1745, Prince Charles was the third generation of the Scottish Stuart monarchy in exile, and he took it upon himself to fight for the restoration of the Stuart crown to the throne of Great Britain and for Scotland’s right to self-government.

 Charles entered Scotland in disguise and began raising an army to fight British forces in the Jacobite Rebellion of 1745.
 Even though Charles’s resources were limited, the Jacobites moved south through Scotland, then made it all the way into England, very nearly entering London.

 Their luck ran out at Culloden, where they were slaughtered in a bloody and savage fight.
 The Battle of Culloden settled the issue of which royal House – the Protestant Hanoverians or the Catholic Stuarts –would rule Britain.
 The House of Stuart was crushed, along with the hope of an independently governed Scotland.